 "Public transport is a natural part of travel in a sustainable society"

 Many more people shall experience that public transport is a natural part of the travel undertaken in a sustainable society.
 This is both our own vision and that of the entire public transport sector.
-We are working to achieve the goal of doubling the market share of public transport in the long term and doubling the volume of travel on public transport by the year 2020.
+We are working to achieve the goal of doubling the market share of public transport in the long term and doubling the volume of travel on public transport.
 The vision has been developed with its basic starting point in the traffic policy goals.
 With a clear customer focus, we shall create value for our passangers.

 Everyone is a winner